chaitanya-basava/system_design/lld/src/main/java/com/basava/chain_of_responsibility/README.md

 concrete class and allow us to compose different chains during runtime.

 Through chaining the handlers dynamically (based on use case), we can avoid code duplication.

+In the code implementation:
+- logger class is for type-1
+- validator class is for type-2